In-Depth Analysis Reviewby Martin Izsak |

 They'd have been better off to just get the TARDIS landing right, and focus

-less on the disorganized scrambling occuring in the interior.
+less on the disorganized scrambling occurring in the interior.

 It is some time before the setting is actually established.
 As we